acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

  Lately it occurs to me
  What a long, strange trip it's been."&mdash;Hunter/Garcia</blockquote>
 Steven Pressfield <a href="http://www.stevenpressfield.com/2018/02/untitled-book-installment-2/" rel="noopener" target="_blank">posted this</a> today:
-<blockquote>I have a theory about the Hero&rdquo;s Journey.
+<blockquote>I have a theory about the Hero&rsquo;s Journey.
 We all have one.
 We have many, in fact.
-But our primary hero&rdquo;s journey as artists is the passage we live out, in real life, before we find our calling.
+But our primary hero&rsquo;s journey as artists is the passage we live out, in real life, before we find our calling.
-The hero&rdquo;s journey is the search for that calling.
+The hero&rsquo;s journey is the search for that calling.
-It&rdquo;s preparation.
+It&rsquo;s preparation.
-It&rdquo;s initiation (or more precisely, self-initiation).
+It&rsquo;s initiation (or more precisely, self-initiation).
-On the hero&rdquo;s journey, we see, we experience, we suffer.
+On the hero&rsquo;s journey, we see, we experience, we suffer.
 We learn.
-On our hero&rdquo;s journey, we acquire a history that is ours alone.
-It&rdquo;s a secret history, a private history, a personal history.
+On our hero&rsquo;s journey, we acquire a history that is ours alone.
+It&rsquo;s a secret history, a private history, a personal history.
 No one has it but us.
 No one knows it but us.
 This secret history is the most valuable possession we hold, or ever will hold.
 We will draw upon it for the rest of our lives.
-The hero&rdquo;s journey ends when, like Odysseus, we return home to Ithaca, to the place from which we started.
+The hero&rsquo;s journey ends when, like Odysseus, we return home to Ithaca, to the place from which we started.
 We wash up on shore.
 We have survived.
 We have come home.
 Now what?</blockquote>
 Well, what?
 There's a calling, that calling, the one that's mysteriously been whispering and talking and yelling and screaming obscenities at you/me all along.
 Only now, it's explicit.
 It's there, not "out there" but "right there" and there's some question but not much and not enough to put it off anymore.
 Now what?